rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

 setup.
 That's because we've already defined a queue called `test` which is not durable.
 RabbitMQ doesn't allow you to redefine a queue with different parameters and will return hard error to any program that tries to do that.
-But there is a quick workaround - let's just declare a queue with different name, for example `test_dur`:
+But there is a quick workaround - let's declare a queue with different name, for example `task_queue`:

-    channel.queue_declare(queue='test_dur', durable=True)
+    channel.queue_declare(queue='task_queue', durable=True)

 This `queue_declare` change needs to be applied to both the producer and consumer code.

-At that point we're sure that the `test_dur` queue won't be lost even if RabbitMQ dies.
-Now we need to make our messages persistent - by suppling a `delivery_mode` header with a value `2`:
+At that point we're sure that the `task_queue` queue won't be lost even if RabbitMQ dies.
+Now we need to mark our messages as persistent - by supplying a `delivery_mode` header with a value `2`.

-    channel.basic_publish(exchange='', routing_key="test_dur",
+    channel.basic_publish(exchange='', routing_key="task_queue",
                           body=message,
                           properties=pika.BasicProperties(
                              delivery_mode = 2, # make message persistent
                           ))

-Marking messages as persistent doesn't really guarantee that a message will survive.
-Although it tells Rabbit to save message to the disk, there is still a time window when Rabbit accepted a message and haven't it yet saved.
-Also, Rabbit doesn't do `fsync(2)` for every message - it may be just saved to caches and not really written to the disk.
-The persistence guarantees are weak, but it's more than enough for our task queue.
-If you need stronger guarantees you can wrap the publishing code in a _transaction_.
+> #### Note on message persistence
+>
+> Marking messages as persistent doesn't really guarantee that a message
+> won't be lost.
+Although it tells Rabbit to save message to the disk,
+> there is still a short time window when Rabbit accepted a message and
+> haven't saved it yet.
+Also, Rabbit doesn't do `fsync(2)` for every
+> message - it may be just saved to caches and not really written to the
+> disk.
+The persistence guarantees aren't strong, but it's more than enough
+> for our simple task queue.
+If you need stronger guarantees you can wrap the
+> publishing code in a _transaction_.

 Fair dispatching